![]() |

 Is Your Job Making You Sleep Deprived?

-April 5 2018 - Sleep is the most vital component to having both an enjoyable and a fruitful day.
-A Sleep Council study revealed that the industry you work in can greatly affect how you sleep.
+Sleep is the most vital component to having both an enjoyable and a fruitful day.
+A Sleep Council study in 2018 revealed that the industry you work in can greatly affect how you sleep.

 As it turns out, those who work in Human Resources sleep the best, with far more than one in ten (12.9%) claiming that they can get more than nine hours of sleep most nights.
 The study also discovered that those who work in marketing, transport and engineering are the most likely to resort to using sleep remedies, with 23.1% of marketing employees saying they drink alcohol or use over-the-counter methods to help them to drift off.
 Over half (57%) of Human Resource professionals claim that they have never turned to these remedies.

-Workplace stress appears to be the biggest factor for losing out on sleep, with almost half (47.2%) of British workers citing this as a reason for lying awake at night.
-For those working in education and retail, the numbers are even higher, with 54.3% of teachers citing workplace stress as keeping them awake at night, along with 52% of those working in retail.
+In the Sleep Council study, workplace stress appeared to be the biggest factor for losing out on sleep, with almost half (47.2%) of British workers citing this as a reason for lying awake at night.
+For those working in education and retail, the numbers were even higher, with 54.3% of teachers citing workplace stress as keeping them awake at night, along with 52% of those working in retail.

 The Sleep Council study also revealed that 14.2% of us check their work emails right before going to bed.
 About a fifth of computing and telecommunications workers (20.3%) and architects (19%) admit to checking their work emails last thing at night.
 HR professionals just inch out the national average at 14.3%.